 Those who enjoy the college dorm experience and have a passion for community organization may excel as a resident advisor (RA).
 RAs live with students and directly address their concerns, plan community events, and offer advice and support when needed.
 This is no easy task, and it often requires students to forgo their spare time in order to be “on call” for their residents.
 But this position shows leadership and people skills, which are both valuable to list on your résumé.

 There are plenty of extracurricular options out there that will impress any future employer—so you don’t have to worry about limiting your possibilities or participating in something you’re not passionate about.
-Good luck in pursuing worthwhile and résumé-boosting extracurriculars in the rest of your college journey.
+Good luck in pursuing worthwhile and résumé-boosting extracurriculars for the rest of your college journey.

 For more advice and suggestions on extracurricular activities, check out our Student Life–Student Activities section.